Joint Communication and Parameter Estimation in MIMO Channels: Case Studies

 \subsection{JCAS with OFDM}

-We now consider a cyclic-prefix OFDM scenario, where the vector dimension represents sub-carriers instead of antennas.
-The system communicates with a user and simultaneously senses the back-scatter channel characterized by the frequency response vector $\thetaRvVec \in \C^K$, where $K$ is the number of sub-carriers being utilized.
+We now consider a cyclic-prefix OFDM scenario, where the vector dimension represents subcarriers instead of antennas.
+The system communicates with a user and simultaneously senses the back-scatter channel characterized by the frequency response vector $\thetaRvVec \in \C^K$, where $K$ is the number of subcarriers being utilized.
 Assuming that the effect of the cyclic prefix is removed at the receiver, the user channel matrix in this case is given as

 where $\bm{F} \in \C^{K \times K}$ is the unitary discrete Fourier transform matrix (DFT) and $\bm{h} \in \C^K$ is the impulse response of the communication channel in the time-domain.
 We assume that $\bm{H}$ is known to the transmitter and receiver.
 Similarly, the sensor channel matrix in \eqref{eq:signal_z} can be written as